Dh4nu5hwebdev/VS-Code-Theme/README.md

 <br>
 <br>
-To use the theme also need to use font fira code.
+To use the theme also need to use firafont  code.
 (Font is starred in account).